thegirlcoderr/keycodes-miniproject/Readme.md

 ### What I learned

-- Using event listeners
-- Using mouse and keyboard events
+- Working with keyboard events
+- Event handling
+- DOM manipulation
+- JavaScript object and loop